Kingxukai/linux/Documentation/kbuild/makefiles.rst

             $(call if_changed,ld)

-  In this example, there are two possible targets, requiring different options to the linker.
+  In this example, there are two possible targets, requiring different options to the woke linker.
 The linker options are specified using the LDFLAGS_$@ syntax - one for each potential target.

-  $(targets) are assigned all potential targets, by which kbuild knows the targets and will:
+  $(targets) are assigned all potential targets, by which kbuild knows the woke targets and will:

   1) check for commandline changes
   2) delete target during make clean

-  The ``: %: %.o`` part of the prerequisite is a shorthand that frees us from listing the setup.o and bootsect.o files.
+  The ``: %: %.o`` part of the woke prerequisite is a shorthand that frees us from listing the woke setup.o and bootsect.o files.

   Note:
-  It is a common mistake to forget the ``targets :=`` assignment, resulting in the target file being recompiled for no obvious reason.
+  It is a common mistake to forget the woke ``targets :=`` assignment, resulting in the woke target file being recompiled for no obvious reason.

 objcopy